 Blankers-Koen was expected to shine in the 1940 Olympics, but both the 1940 and 1944 games were canceled because of World War II.
 Competition continued, however, in German-occupied Netherlands.
 Despite the difficulty of even finding enough food during the war years, Blankers-Koen set six new world records between 1942 and 1944.

-At the 1948 summer Olympics in London, she won gold medals in four of the nine women's track and field events – the 100 meters, the 80-meter hurdles, in which she set an Olympic record, the 200 meters, and the 4x100-meter relay.
-According to the Olympics.org website, she might have won more medals had Olympic rules not limited her to three individual events – at the time, she also held world records in the long and high jumps.
+At the 1948 summer Olympics in London, she won gold medals in four of the nine women’s track and field events — the 100 meters, the 80-meter hurdles (in which she set an Olympic record), the 200 meters, and the 4×100-meter relay.
+According to Olympic.org, she might have won more medals had Olympic rules not limited her to three individual events.
+At the time, she also held world records in the long and high jumps.

-In her lifetime, she won five European titles and 58 Dutch championships, and set or tied 12 world records – the last, for the pentathlon, in 1951 at 33, according to Wikipedia.
+In her lifetime, she won five European titles and 58 Dutch championships, and set or tied 12 world records — the last, for the pentathlon, in 1951 at 33.
 She was honored by the International Association of Athletics Federations in 1999 as the Athlete of the Century and was knighted by Queen Juliana.